DUNEuro -- A software toolbox for forward modeling in bioelectromagnetism: Library interfaces

-\paragraph*{Source Models} For each discretization method, there are several different source models that are used to discretize the mathematical point dipole.
-The common task of these source models can be stated as: given a dipole position and a dipole moment, assemble the right-hand side vector.
+For each discretization method, there are several different source models that are used to discretize the mathematical point dipole.
+A list of source models currently supported by DUNEuro for different FEM discretizations is provided in Table \ref{table1}.

+The common task of source models can be stated as: given a dipole position and a dipole moment, assemble the right-hand side vector.
 This right-hand side vector will then be passed on to the respective solver class described above.
 As there is still research ongoing and new source models are being developed, it should be easy to provide an additional source model without having to modify the existing code.
 In addition, it should be possible to choose the source model at runtime, both for investigating the effects of different source models as well as ruling out the source model as a source of errors.
 Some source models, such as the subtraction approach, do not provide a right-hand side for the full potential, but need to apply an additional post-processing step to the resulting solution in order to obtain the full potential.
 For the subtraction approaches, this post-processing step consists of adding the singularity potential to the correction potential.
 As this post processing step depends on the type of the source model and the user should have the option to turn off the post-processing, it is provided as a method of the source model interface.
+Fig~\ref{fig2} shows a diagram of the general \lstinline{SourceModelInterface} along with its implementations.